mattermost/docs/source/process/working-at-mattermost.rst

 It's up to meeting chairs to decide whether to reschedule if few people can attend (e.g. if there are a lot of US or Canadians in the meeting).

-*July 4, 2020 (the legal public holiday for US Independence Day), falls on a Saturday.
++July 4, 2020 (the legal public holiday for US Independence Day), falls on a Saturday.
 For staff, Friday, July 3, may be treated as a holiday.

 ++December 26, 2020 falls on a Saturday.